LaserWeb/LaserWeb4/FRONTEND-DEVELOPMENT.md

     pi@lwserver:~/LaserWeb4 $ npm run bundle-dev

 The results of the build will go into the `./dist` folder in the repo.
-* You can serve them directly from there with `python3 -m http.server 8000` (& connect to port 8000 in your browser)
+* You can serve them directly from there with `python3 -m http.server 8000` and connect to port 8000 in your browser
-* You can 'clean' the `dist` folder with `rm * && git checkout .`
+* You can 'clean' the `dist` folder with `cd dist && rm * && git checkout .` (TODO: npm run clean-dist)

 ## CI
 WebPack allows handy ways of continuously integrating/building your local code.

     pi@lwserver:~/LaserWeb4 $ npm run watch-dev

-Will continually and quickly re-build LW4 to the `dist` folder but:
+Will continually and quickly re-build LW4 to the `dist` folder but I prefer:

     pi@lwserver:~/LaserWeb4 $ npm run start-dev

 * This is great; it builds the app, then serves it on a local port (8080 by default)
-* It then monitors the repo and fast re-builds as needed when you modify files.
+* It then monitors the repo and fast re-builds as needed when you modify files
 * The served app is restarted whenever it rebuilds, and errors get shown in the browser as well as the cli

 ## Production Builds
-Production builds (`npm run bundle-prod`) are smaller & faster, but slower to compile, and lacking debug mappings etc) they are intended to be used during releasing/deployment and are not of much interest here unless you are planning on releasing
+Production builds (`npm run bundle-prod`) are smaller & faster, but slower to compile, and lack debug mappings etc. They are intended to be used during releasing/deployment and are not of much interest here unless you are planning on releasing

 # Notes: